-Heating and hot water Repair category 2 Notes The boiler is a fairly recent replacement unit.
-The radiators and circulation pipe are of an older type.
-The hot water tank is an old unit.
-The central heating/ hot water system was not in operation at the time of visit and was not tested.
-The central heating/ hot water system should be tested/ checked by an Gas Safe Engineer on entry on behalf of the buyer and subject to a service contract thereafter.
-Replacement of older elements will, no doubt, be recommended.
+Heating and hot water Repair category 2 Notes The central heating/hot water system was not in operation at the time of visit and was not tested.
+The central heating/hot water system should be tested/checked by a Gas Safe engineer on entry on behalf of the buyer and subject to a service contract thereafter.
+The boiler is an older type unit and replacement in the foreseeable future should

+Heating and hot water

+Repair category 2

+Notes be anticipated.
 It has been assumed that the heating installation has been regularly serviced and that recent service history records will be made available.

-Drainage
+This should be checked by the conveyancer.

-Repair category 1

-Notes The system has not been tested, though no obvious surface problems were noted.
+Drainage Repair category 1 Notes The system has not been tested, though no obvious surface problems were noted.
+Some improvement to the drainage in the rear garden may be needed.